Explained at last?

 advancement in the evolutionary track.
 The ability to detect the sounds

 of approaching underwater predators might have just been a fringe benefit,

-a spinoff from the vibrational tooth-damage detector.
-This leads to
+a spinoff from the vibrational tooth-damage detector in the jawbone.
+This

 another prediction: the atmospheric sound channel wouldn't necessarily